 Any relationship between niacin status and hypertension is uncertain.

 Diagnosis of Niacin Deficiency

 Diagnosis of niacin deficiency is clinical and may be straightforward when skin and mouth lesions, diarrhea, delirium, and dementia occur simultaneously.
 More often, the presentation is not so specific.
-Differentiating the central nervous system changes from those in thiamin deficiency Thiamin Deficiency Thiamin deficiency (causing beriberi) is most common among people subsisting on white rice or highly refined carbohydrates in developing countries and among alcoholics.
-Symptoms include diffuse... read more is difficult.
+Differentiating the central nervous system changes from those in thiamin deficiency Thiamin Deficiency Thiamin deficiency (causing beriberi) is most common among people subsisting on white rice or highly refined carbohydrates in countries with high rates of food insecurity and among people with... read more is difficult.
 A history of a diet lacking niacin and tryptophan may help establish the diagnosis.
 A favorable response to treatment with niacin can usually confirm it.

 If available, laboratory testing can help confirm the diagnosis, particularly when the diagnosis is otherwise unclear.
 Urinary excretion of N1-methylnicotinamide (NMN) is decreased; < 0.8 mg/day (< 5.8 mcmol/day) suggests a niacin deficiency.

 Nicotinamide and other nutrients